skbkontur/GroBuf/README.markdown

 ##Performance
 GroBuf is faster than well-known serializer ProtoBuf:
  - about 2-2.5 times on average on serialization
- - about 4-5 times on averate on deserialization
+ - about 4-5 times on average on deserialization

 Here example of benchmarking on some realistic scenario: